Ana-Maria-O/killercoda-slack-bot/SlackBot/step2.md

-Now it's time to code

-Start by installing packages that we are going to need:
+Before we begin programming, start by installing packages that we are going to need:

 ```
 pip install slackclient &&